-Keep the engine running at idle speed unless a warning icon turns on that requires the engine to be shut off.
+Keep the engine running at idle speed.
+Only shut off the engine if a warning lcon indicates to do so.

-Check to ensure the Oil Pressure Gauge reads normal.
+- Check to make sure that the oil pressure gauge reads normal. - Make sure that the engine fan rotates by switching the Engine Fan Switch (if equipped) from AUTO to MAN (Manual). - Idle the engine to reduce the coolant temperature.
+If the temperature does not begin to drop, shut off the engine.
+Then contact the nearest authorized dealer. - If the temperature begins to return to normal, allow the engine to idle for 3 to 5 minutes.
+Shut it off only after the temperature returns to normal.
+Idling the engine allows the engine to cool gradually and uniformly. - If overheating came from severe operating conditions, the temperature must drop while parked.
+If it has not, stop the

-- Make sure the engine fan is turning by switching the Engine Fan Switch from AUTO to MAN (Manual). - Idle the engine to see if this reduces the coolant temperature.
-If the temperature does not begin to drop, shut off the engine and contact your nearest authorized dealer. - If the temperature begins to return to normal, allow the engine to idle 3 to 5 minutes before shutting it off.
-This allows the engine to cool gradually and uniformly. - If overheating came from severe operating conditions, the temperature should have cooled by this time.
-If it has not, stop the engine and let it cool before checking to see if the coolant is low. - Be sure the vehicle is parked on level ground or the readings may be incorrect.
+- engine.
+Let it cool before checking to see if the coolant is low - Park on level ground to receive accurate readings.
 Check the coolant level at the coolant surge tank.

-Check the coolant level after each trip when the engine has cooled.
-The coolant level should be visible within the surge tank.
-Add coolant if necessary.
+Check the coolant level after each trip when the engine is cool.
+The coolant level must be visible within the surge tank.
+If necessary, add coolant.